KenKundert/shlib/README.rst

 run and sh block until the program completes, whereas bg and shbg do not. run and bg do not use a shell by default where as sh and shbg do. accept specifies the exit status codes that will be accepted without being treated as being an error.
-If you specify a simple number, than any code greater than thatvalue is treated as an error.
+If you specify a simple number, than any code greater than that value is treated as an error.
 If you provide a collection of numbers in a tuple or list, then any code not found in the collection is considered an error.